ne0YT/Linux-Subsystem-for-Windows_Seamless_windows_apps_on_Linux/README.md

 ### Windows Subsystem for Linux (WSL) BUT the other way around.
 Just like the name would suggest...

+---
+**Important: Global Usage and Password File**

+- If you want to use `windows.sh` globally (from anywhere), the installer will create a symlink in `/usr/bin` pointing to the script in your project directory. **Do not move or rename the project folder after installation unless you re-run the installer or recreate the symlink.**
+- The password file (`vm_password.txt`) is always read from the project directory, not from your current working directory.
+- If you move the project folder, you must re-run the installer to update the symlink.
+---

 **Demo:** https://www.youtube.com/watch?v=QweFIyhDcMY&t=100s

 This works very well using "tiny11" from NTDEV or the "Superlite compact" version of Windows.